Safeguarding

 Outside of the school day (including weekends and holidays) - contact MASH 0345 050 7666 (this is the Oxfordshire Multi-Agency Safeguarding Hub)

 The designated member of the Leadership Team with responsibility for child protection is Mr Rogerson, the senior designated safeguarding lead is Mr Williams and the deputy designated safeguarding lead is Mrs Treanor.
-The named governor appointed to monitor all child protection procedures and practices within the school is Mrs Katz.
-These individuals receive regular briefing and training, as do other staff and also governors.
+The named governor appointed to monitor all child protection procedures and practices within the school is is Keith Wadley.
+These individuals receive regular briefing and training, as do other staff.
 Contact details for our key safeguarding staff and our safeguarding policy are provided below.
-Do feel free to contact the relevant member of our safeguarding staff should you have any concern."
+Do feel free to contact the relevant member of our safeguarding staff should you have any concern.

 SAFEGUARDING STATEMENT